 - Illness (including mental illness) and medical/dental appointments. - Religious observance where the day is exclusively set apart for religious observance by the religious body to which the pupil's parents/carers belong.
 If necessary, the school will seek advice from the parents'/carers' religious body to confirm whether the day is set apart.
 If parents/carers do not inform the school any days missed may be recorded as an unauthorised absence. - Traveller pupils travelling for occupational purposes this covers Roma, English and Welsh gypsies, Irish and Scottish travellers, showmen (fairground people) and circus people, bargees (occupational boat dwellers) and new travellers.
-Absence may be authorised only when a traveller family is known to be travelling for occupational purposes and has received approval from the school in writing, but it is not known whether the pupil is attending educational provision.
+Absence may be authorised only when a traveller family is known to be travelling for occupational purposes and has agreed this with the school, but it is not known whether the pupil is attending educational provision.